 There have been heightened tensions in international relations in recent years, which has resulted in and may continue to cause changes in international trade policies and additional barriers to trade.
 Countries impose, modify, and remove tariffs and other trade restrictions in response to a diverse array of factors, including global and national economic and political conditions, which make it difficult to predict future developments regarding tariffs and other trade restrictions.
 For example, the tensions between the United States and China in recent years have led to additional or higher tariffs imposed by the United States on certain products imported from China and restrictions on the sale of certain products into the United States.
 We operate in a number of countries and regions around the world.
-Tariffs and other restrictions, including tariffs, quotas, embargoes, safeguards, and customs restrictions, could restrict our and our merchants' ability to source and sell products to the global markets, could increase our costs or reduce the competitiveness of the prices of products offered on our platforms and could affect our and our merchants' ability to timely ship and deliver products to our buyers, any of which could harm our business, financial condition, and results of operations.
+Tariffs and other restrictions imposed by any country or region we serve could affect our business and financial condition.
+Trade restrictions, including tariffs, quotas, embargoes, safeguards, and customs restrictions, could restrict our and our merchants' ability to source and sell products to the global markets, could increase our costs or reduce the competitiveness of the prices of products offered on our platforms and could affect our and our merchants' ability to timely ship and deliver products to our buyers, any of which could harm our business, financial condition, and results of operations.